 Be nice.
 Or else.

-Toronto, Canada UI Developer / Full-Stack Designer Joined almost 2 years ago
+Toronto, Canada UI Developer / Full-Stack Designer Joined about 2 years ago

 Short answer: You don't.

 Long answer: Designing for a small team or startup is a great way to learn a lot of new things and do a lot of new things, but it's often on you to start them.
 Especially if you're the only designer on the team, that means that you are your own mentor which is a really tough spot to be in.
 The best you can really do is to make everyone else critique your work, send it to other designers in the industry (you'd be surprised at how helpful people can be) and just keep trying new things.

 Also, share your work here on DN!
 I'm sure we'll all be willing to give you some suggestions/advice.